apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

 We should instantiate object after we import them from `import necessary module`_.
 Here we declare basic arguments for process definition(aka, workflow).
-We define the name of process definition, and it **the only required argument** for object process definition.
+We define the name of process definition, using `Python context manager`_ and it **the only required argument** for object process definition.
 Beside that we also declare three arguments named `schedule`, `start_time` which setting workflow schedule interval and schedule start_time, and argument `tenant` which changing workflow's task running user in the worker, :ref:`section tenant <concepts>` in *PyDolphinScheduler* :ref:`concepts` page have more detail information.

 .. literalinclude:: ../../examples/tutorial.py
-   :language: python
    :start-after: [start workflow_declare]
    :end-before: [end workflow_declare]